“Quietly Confident Americana”

 Biography

-Eventually she’d leave behind the shores of Lake Michigan, which is an inspiration in much of her work, for the charm of the Chesapeake Bay on the East Coast, finding a home in the queer community in D.C. which is where she’s built her career in Americana.
-Her music resonates with a subtle longing for home though, reflecting her sentimental spirit and the musical influences she grew up with.
-Described as “quietly confident Americana”, Jane writes songs that tell universal tales of love, self-discovery, and resilience, all nestled within a voice that upon first listen, you’d swear belongs on the record shelf next to the greats.
+Though she’s now found herself building her music career on the East Coast, you’ll hear in her voice and lyrics, a subtle longing for home, reflecting her sentimental spirit and the musical influences she grew up with.
+As Jane has grown up – as a human and as an artist - you can hear it in her writing.
+She moves through life openly and honestly, translating experience into song.
+Described as "quietly confident Americana”, Jane writes songs that tell deeply human stories – universal tales of love, self-discovery, and resilience, all nestled within a voice that upon first listen, you’d swear belongs on the record shelf next to the greats.

 Live Videos